Abhishek-Bharti-1/Abhishek-Bharti-1/README.md

 - Version Control: Git, Github

 ## Projects
-- Mars Rover Images [Link](https://github.com/Abhishek-Bharti-1/MarsRoverImages): A brief description of the project and your role in it.
+- Mars Rover Images [Link](https://github.com/Abhishek-Bharti-1/MarsRoverImages): A .
 - Equlibria [Link](https://github.com/Abhishek-Bharti-1/Equilibria): A brief description of the project and your role in it.
 - Mess Maven [Link](https://github.com/Androrubin/Mess_Maven): A brief description of the project and your role in it.